NEW YORK (AP) — Injured New York Yankees outfielder Aaron Judge still has not resumed baseball activities.

 Slugger Giancarlo Stanton has recovered from the strained right calf sustained during defensive drills on Feb.
-26. New York’s opener had been scheduled for Thursday at Baltimore before the Major League Baseball schedule was pushed back due to the new coronavirus.
+26. New York’s opened had been scheduled for Thursday at Baltimore before the Major League Baseball schedule was pushed back due to the new coronavirus.
 The season won’t start until mid-May at the earliest.

 “He’s pretty much over the hump,” Boone said.
 “He’s pretty much run aggressively and done the things necessary so that if and when, say, we’re to begin spring training games, he would he would likely be ready to roll for that.”